ComputationalRobotics/TRAC/README.md

-# Pick up the PACE: A Parameter-Free Optimizer for Lifelong Reinforcement Learning NeurIPS' 24 Code Submission
+# Pick up the PACE: A Parameter-Free Optimizer for Lifelong Reinforcement Learning

 This repository is the official implementation of PACE in ***Pick Up the PACE:
 A Parameter-Free Optimizer for Lifelong Reinforcement Learning***.